 Firstly, avoid where possible working at height activities.
-Activities will be assessed and a risk assessment will be in place for these activities.
+Activities will be assessed, and a risk assessment will be in place for these activities.
 All ladders will be inspected each month and an inspection record kept.

-22. Guidance of using school car
+22. Guidance of using minibus to be completed by the responsible person